Chief Resident Leadership Development Program

 Also Included in the Program:

 Chief residents regroup and recharge at the fall workshop to further enhance their ability to help lead a residency program.
-Held during the AAFP Family Medicine Experience (formerly AAFP Assembly) September 29-October 3, 2015 —the family medicine event of the year—chief residents receive valuable resources and connect with family medicine experts.
+Held during the AAFP Family Medicine Experience (formerly AAFP Assembly) September 20-24, 2016 —the family medicine event of the year—chief residents receive valuable resources and connect with family medicine experts.
 (Conference registration included in Chief Resident Leadership Development Program fee.)

 YEAR-LONG LEARNING COMMUNITY